 Capital equipment and wells are depreciated at various rates, and corporate income tax is applied at the rate of 20% on the taxable income.
+Since the Company has substantial tax losses to be carried forward, no corporate income tax should arise in 2013.

-In 2011, the excess profit tax was calculated using as the tax base the part of net income of the subsoil user in excess of 25% of the subsoil user's deductions.
-Tax rates are established on a sliding scale ranging from 0% to 60%.
+In 2012, the excess profit tax was applicable to income after corporate income tax, calculated using tax rates on a sliding scale ranging from 0% to 60% on income exceeding a tax allowable base.